 The glenohumeral ligaments are three fibrous bands that keep the main ball and socket joint in our shoulder together.
 They crisscross the glenohumeral joint to hold the humerus to the scapula and support the joint as we rotate our arms.
 They’re often torn during shoulder dislocations and can become damaged from overuse of the shoulder.

-Tendons, Muscles, and Bursae
+Tendons, Muscles, & Bursae:

 Our rotator cuff is a structure of four tendons and four muscles that is integral for moving and stabilizing the shoulder.
 The supraspinatus, infraspinatus, teres minor, and subscapularis muscles connect to the appropriate bones of our shoulder via tough tendons, a system that makes each muscle responsible for moving our arms in a certain way.
 We use our small supraspinatus muscles when we lift our arms out to the sides of our bodies, while the infraspinatus allows us to rotate our arm outward.
 The teres minor is attached to the back of our shoulder blade and it helps us to rotate our arms as well.
 The subscapularis is a large triangular muscle lying along the inner part of our scapula.
 It not only help us rotate our arm inwards but prevents the humeral head from dislocating during most forceful movements of the shoulder.